Birch Bay, Washington: History

-Birch Bay was named in 1792 by Archibald Menzies, a member of the Vancouver Expedition.
+Captains of Spanish ships from Acapulco and San Blas (Spanish west coast ports in Mexico) were in this area in 1791 and 1792 and named it Puerto del Garzon in 1791 by captain Jose Maria Narvaez.
+It was then renamed Birch Bay in 1792 by Archibald Menzies, a member of the Vancouver Expedition.
 Vancouver's two ships used Birch Bay as an anchorage for several days.
 Menzies noted a number of species of birch and gave the name to the bay.